shinnn/deep-extend-stream/README.md

 #### callback(target)

-You can specify a function to be called on `finish` event. it will be called with the target object.
+You can specify a function to be called on [`finish`](https://iojs.org/api/stream.html#stream_events_finish_and_end) event.
+It will be called with the target object as its first argument.

 ```javascript
 var deepExtend = require('deep-extend-stream');